 Plan Your Stay

-We are delighted to have you join us at 1440 Multiversity.
+We are delighted to host you at 1440 Multiversity.
 As you may wish to get a head start planning your stay, below are logistics and other details for your review.
-As we get closer to our May 2017 opening, we will have more comprehensive information about what to expect, what to bring with you, and any other particulars you will want to know before traveling to our campus.
-If you register now, we will keep you posted with updated information as soon as it is available.
+Once you book your program, you can expect to receive more comprehensive information about what to expect, what to bring with you, and what you will want to know before traveling to campus.

 Looking for something specific?